Rose by Sarah M. Cradit

 City firefighters were trained for this, but they were not practiced.
 The techniques in containing a brush fire were vastly different from fighting a blaze in the center of a busy city.
 Brendan, having grown up in a small Oregon lumber town, learned these skills early as a high school firehouse volunteer.
 He could still smell that distinct pitch of a forest in flames.
 Still recalled struggling in the dead of night to draw a containment circle around the fire before it could spread.
-Mostly, he remembered the comradery of brothers in turnout gear rolling in from neighboring counties and states.
+Mostly, he remembered the camaraderie of brothers in turnout gear rolling in from neighboring counties and states.
 At no time in his life had he ever felt the call to something bigger than himself more than those late nights and summers in the wilderness of the Pacific Northwest.

 And Rose.
 All these memories included her as well, for better or worse.